 In person-to-person communications our messages are sent on two levels simultaneously.
 If the nonverbal cues and the spoken message are incongruous, the flow of communication is hindered.
 Right or wrong, the receiver of the communication tends to base the intentions of the sender on the non- verbal cues he receives.

-Categories and Features
+Categories and Features in non verbal communication

 G. W. Porter divides non-verbal communication into four broad categories: